KPSWETHA2020/EX1.a-Welcome-Program/README.md

 ## RESULT
-Hence the Java program to print the text “Welcome to World of Java” was executed successfully.
+Hence the Java program to print the text “Welcome to World of Java” was written and executed successfully.